camille-hdl/website/content/blog/pre-commit-or-pre-merge/index.md

 ## Fine-tuning

-Every team is different, what works for one won't necessarily work for others.
+To state the obvious : every team, every codebase, every workflow is different.
+What works for one won't necessarily work for others.

 The tools we use give us even more options to choose when to run what, according to our preferences:

 * IDE Integrations,
 * manual or conditional tasks on CI,
-* third party tools integrating with our cvs...
+* third party tools integrating with our version control system

-For instance, I choose to run linters on pre-commit, and not on save even if it's fast, because I find it distracting to have code jumping around on the screen.
+For instance, I choose to run linters on pre-commit, not on save, even if it's fast, because I find it distracting to have code jumping around on the screen.

-I run unit tests pre-merge, but trigger end-to-end tests manually because they are very slow, and would delay feedback too much.
+I run unit tests pre-merge but trigger end-to-end tests manually because they are very slow, and would delay feedback too much.

-Experiment is key.
+Experiment and gather feedback.

 ## External links